 Recovered $32 million in monthly revenue

-Increased CTR on positive branded “review” searches by 456%
+Increased CTR on preferred content for branded “review” searches by 456%

-ReputationManagement.com focused on two branded terms to build positive content on the first page of Google, and to push negative search results off of page one.
+We earned preferred content in the SERPs for two key branded terms, superseding unfavorable content and demoting it off page one.
 The scope included searches on the brand name as well as on “reviews” of the brand.

-We helped our client build out a new, dedicated customer reviews page on the their website.
-Our team not only wireframed the page, but also provided all technical and content guidance to execute the project.
+We recommended a new, dedicated customer reviews page on the client’s website.
+Terakeet not only wireframed the page, but also provided all technical and content guidance.

 As one result, the company achieved a more accurate and sustainable Wikipedia entry that also facilitated a more accurate Google Knowledge Panel.